 The main macros that our body needs are carbs, fats, and proteins.
 Yes, you need to avoid unhealthy fats and simple carbs, but otherwise, you need all the three to help your body function well.
 So, let’s see how these macros help you during your workout.

 Fats – Not all fats are bad.
 You need healthy fats to fuel the functions of your body and maintain cell integrity and skin texture.
-When you go on long runs, walks, or do other endurance exercises, fats are the main sources of fuel.
+When you go on long runs, walks, or do other low to moderate intensity endurance exercises, fats are the main sources of fuel.
 Endurance athletes burn more fat, and moreover, when you push yourself to do one more set of lunges/push-ups, you actually start burning fat instead of recruiting carbs (or glucose) as a source of fuel (1).

 What Percent Of Macros Do You Need?

 Whether it is an endurance exercise or a high-intensity one, you need to maintain the number of carbs, proteins, and fats you consume for optimum functioning of your bones, muscles, and brain.
-As mentioned above, you require fats to fuel endurance exercises, carbs for high-intensity exercises, and protein for muscle strength and recovery.
+As mentioned above, you require fats to fuel light to moderate endurance exercises, carbs for high-intensity exercises, and protein for muscle strength and recovery.
 But you must maintain a percent or a balanced quantity of each macronutrient.
 Scientists have found that 30% carbs, 30% fat, 20% protein, and the rest 20% distributed amongst the three macros, depending on the type of exercise (endurance or high intensity), can help improve exercise performance (5).

 The next big question is, how many hours before your workout should you consume the macros?
 As they say, timing is everything, and it holds true here as well.
 Find out what you should do in the following section.